 Sensual people can write about sensuality.
 John Updike was my introduction into sensual literature, a very masculine sensuality.
 Our gender certainly defines how things feel upon contact, with our skin, our nose, our heart.
 Roberta Feins commands these sensual lines with grace, simplicity and feminine caress.
 She makes the sensual spiritual, through food and cloth, a commanded indulgence that suggest that all feeling starts with skin and tongue, and withers with time.
 Her verse is clear bordering on terse.
 She avoids proverbiality at all costs; every image is grounded.
 The experience of her book is like listening to an aunt tell you about her life, her woes, herself, what she likes to feel and eat, her mouth, the final altar and resting place of her experience.
 She accounts for many trips to France and describes farm scenery vividly.
-The title itself A Morsel of Bread, A Knife (Center on Contemporary Art, Seattle, 2018) makes me see myself spreading foie-gras on piece of dried bread, enjoying it to the last crunch, strong odor still in my nose, a piece of brie and a glass of red-wine to follow, and touch of mature cruelty for the finish.
+The title itself A Morsel of Bread, A Knife (Center on Contemporary Art, Seattle, 2018) makes me see myself spreading foie-gras on a piece of dried bread, enjoying it to the last crunch, strong odor still in my nose, with a piece of brie and a glass of red-wine for the finish.
+It’s food that leaves taste in your mouth.
 The poem “Under the Eaves” (p20) captures the spirit of the poems, particularly in its final four stanzas.

 “By the Singer